What is Enterprise SEO?

 • Meta data

 But how do you scale programmatic pages for a massive site?
-Projects of this size are near- impossible to scale and atrociously expensive.
+Projects of this size are near-impossible to scale and atrociously expensive.

 AI-assisted content presents an alternative.

-While we’re not suggesting that you let AI write for you, SEOs should be open to ways that AI tools can share the load.
+While we’re not suggesting that you let AI write for you, enterprise SEOs should be open to ways that AI tools can share the load.

-AI can identify trends and keywords to focus on, generate topics, uncover what competitors are saying and identify high-value content for your audiences.
+AI can identify trends and keywords to focus on, generate topics, uncover what competitors are saying, and identify high-value content for your audiences.
 It can analyze tremendous amounts of data—even open-ended data—with speed and efficiency, delivering key insights to decision makers before a decision is made.

 AI-assisted content is limited to smaller quantities and requires review by content teams.
 Still, consider where you might plug AI into programmatic content.
 Perhaps an outline—getting started can be so difficult—could speed up the writing process and put content hours ahead.